anna-boser/ET_agriculture/README.md

             * 1_APPEEARS_requests: documentation on the appeears (https://lpdaacsvc.cr.usgs.gov/appeears/task/area) requests which can be copied to make the requests again
             * 2_download_links: links provided by appeears that need to be downloaded
             * 3_download_scripts:
                 * generic-download.sh: template to download the links listed in 2_download_links.
-Replace all instances of "http//: ..." with the correct links.
-Note to position oneself in the correct download folder when running these scripts (ex cd data/raw/ECOSTRESS).
+Replace all instances of "https://..." with the correct links.
+Note to position oneself in the correct download folder when running these scripts (ex cd data/raw/ECOSTRESS) and then calling something like "bash ../../../code/1_download_data/2_ECOSTRESS/3_download_scripts/by_request/California-inst-PT-JPL-2-19-5-19.sh".
 Appeears account and password is needed.
                 * by_request: a folder of scripts to download for each request
         * 3_CDL.R: Download years 2018-2020 of the Cropland Data Layer
         * 4_USGS_waterdata.R: Supposed to download the county level California irrigation data from the USGS.
 SCRIPT NOT FUNCTIONAL: DOWNLOAD MANUALLY and then break up into metadata (first few lines of data) and data